segunak/SegunAkinyemi.com/docs/_posts/2024-05-05-ai-learning-resources.md

 #### Machine Learning

+Notable learning resources for diving into Machine Learning.

 > **Stanford University:** [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction){:target="_blank"}
 >
 This course by Stanford University—in partnership with DeepLearning.AI, a near-ubiquitous fixture in the AI education space—offers a comprehensive dive into the world of Machine Learning.
 From basic concepts to advanced algorithms, it offers the kind of content that's needed for those looking to build and manipulate AI models.